berkay123001/simple-password-manager/README.md

-# Simple Password Manager
+Simple Password Manager

-A simple password manager built with Python.
-Features include:
+A simple and secure password manager built with Python.
+Key features include:

-- User registration and login
+-User registration and login with hashed passwords for enhanced security.
-- Password management per user
+-Password management per user: Add, list, update, delete, and search passwords.
-- Secure storage using JSON
+-Secure storage using JSON:

-## Getting Started
+-User passwords are stored as hashed values (using SHA-256).

-Clone this repository:
+-Managed passwords are stored securely for retrieval.